-The most recent KHDA report for 2017-18, based on the inspection which took place in February 2018, rated the school as Good for the third year in a row, following seven years of being rated Acceptable.
-The 2015-16 report noted that the past year school had succeeded in meeting all of the KHDA's requirements including; improving self-evaluation; improvement planning; as well as improving the quality of support across all phases, leading to a Good rating.
+The most recent KHDA report for 2019-20, based on the inspection which took place in January 2020, rated the school as Good for the fifth year in a row, following seven years of being rated Acceptable.

 The school's key strengths, recognised by the KHDA, were noted as:

-The main recommendations from the KHDA inspection team to Al Makaweb Al Barsha were that the school should:
+The main recommendations from the KHDA inspection team relate to the governance (and investment), management and leadership of the school.
+Al Makaweb Al Barsha should: